Philippa Marrack

-Philippa "Pippa" Marrack, FRS (born 28 June 1945) is an English immunologist and academic, based in the United States, best known for her research and discoveries pertaining to T cells.
+Philippa Marrack, FRS (born 28 June 1945) is an English immunologist and academic, based in the United States, best known for her research and discoveries pertaining to T cells.
 Marrack is the Ida and Cecil Green Professor and chair of the Department of Biomedical Research at National Jewish Health and a distinguished professor of immunology and microbiology at the University of Colorado Denver.

 Biography

 Marrack was born in Ewell, England on 28 June 1945.
 Born in England, she maintains her British and American citizenship currently.
 Marrack's father served in the Royal Navy, so her family moved frequently throughout her childhood.
 Marrack notes that the longest she lived in one place during her early years was in Cambridge where she began pursuing her undergraduate degree.
 After attending Cambridge University, Marrack moved to the United States to complete postdoctoral work and research.
 In the United States she met her lifelong partner and husband, John W. Kappler.
 They have completed much research and accomplished many advancements in the fields of immunology, biochemistry, and molecular biology.
 Marrack and Kappler have two children together.
 Outside of science, Philippa Marrack enjoys playing the piano, as well as running along the Platte River with her Labradors.